rjmatthews62/Veditor/README.md

 ```

 ## Times ##
 Times are displayed as hours:minutes:seconds.100th .
-The **<** and **>** will advance or go back 1/25th of a second, approximate one frame.
+The **<** and **>** will advance or go back 1/25th of a second, approximately one frame.
 There is no standard way of retrieve framerate from a video in Javascript.

 ## Full Screen ##
 Hitting the full screen control on the video player with play the video in full screen, and if **Enable Skip Play** is on, the edited video will play.